corneal specialists

 What is a Descemet's membrane endothelial keratoplasty?

-A Descemet’s membrane endothelial keratoplasty (DMEK) represents the latest in corneal transplant technique and technology.
-Like DSAEK, DMEK is a partial thickness corneal transplant whose goal is to replace dysfunctional endothelial cells.
-A DMEK graft is only a few microns thick and involves no excess tissue.
-This leads to faster visual recovery and improved visual potential.
+Descemet’s Membrane Endothelial Keratoplasty (DMEK) is the latest advancement in corneal transplant techniques and technology.
+Similar to DSAEK, DMEK is a partial-thickness corneal transplant designed to replace dysfunctional endothelial cells.
+However, the DMEK graft is significantly thinner—only a few microns thick—and contains no excess tissue.
+This results in faster visual recovery and enhanced potential for optimal vision outcomes.

 What is Fuchs Dystrophy?